623059008/ebookflip/README.md

 ## Tool

 I also implemented a python script based on python-opencv to convert a video to images.
-These images can be placed under `server/public/assets/videos/video*/`.
+These images can be placed under `server/public/assets/videos/video*/` so that you can request the corresponding resources to play.